Skip to content

 The quote card began circulating four days after Duterte declared her intention to run for president in 2028.
 She is currently facing four impeachment complaints at the House of Representatives, where proceedings have been formally initiated.

-The original post by the satire/parody FB page Parang Mali (created on April 7, 2021) garnered 6,800 reactions; 1,700 comments; and 286 shares.
+The first version of the graphic originated from satirical FB page Parang Mali (created on April 7, 2021), whose post did not include any indication that the quote card was a spoof.
+It garnered 6,800 reactions, 1,700 comments and 286 shares.
 At least seven posts by other FB users and pages such as Balita para sa Bagong Pilipinas (June 13, 2021) and Pancit Hab-Hab (Nov.
-13, 2021) collectively garnered 28,180 reactions; 8,968 comments; and 990 shares.
-Other X (formerly Twitter) users have reposted the misleading quote card.
+13, 2021) collectively garnered 28,180 reactions, 8,968 comments, and 990 shares.
+Other X users have reposted the quote cards.

 Get VERAfied